-The 2019 to 2020 Clarence E. Ridley Scholarship, sponsored by the Texas City Management Association, is a $5,000 educational fellowship for the August 2020 through May 2021 Academic Year.
+The 2024 Clarence E. Ridley Scholarship, sponsored by the Texas City Management Association, is a $5,000 educational fellowship for the August 2023 through May 2024 Academic Year.

 Two graduate students from a Texas university will be awarded $3,500 to be used for his or her school related expenses.
 In addition, the recipient’s university will be awarded $1,500 in credit toward Texas City Management Association and Texas Municipal League education events.